 Reddit is poised to rapidly innovate and grow like no other time in its history.
 This is a unique opportunity to leave your mark on one of the most influential and trafficked corners of the internet.

-As a Site Reliability Engineer on Reddit’s core SRE team, you’ll use your knowledge to improve the consistency, reliability, and performance of Reddit’s foundational systems.
-You’ll also use your development experience to contribute to the internal infrastructure that all of Reddit Engineering uses to develop, deploy, and operate their services.
+As a Site Reliability Engineer on Reddit’s Infrastructure team, you’ll use your knowledge of operating distributed systems to improve the consistency, reliability, and performance of our growing ecosystem of services.
+You’ll also use your development experience to contribute to the internal Infrastructure Product that all of Reddit Engineering uses to develop, deploy, and operate their services.

 Join us and help build the future of Reddit!

-- Advise: Work closely with engineering teams in designing and developing systems that are resilient and highly performant at tremendous scale.
+- Advise: Work with engineering teams in designing and developing systems that are resilient and highly performant at tremendous scale

-- Amplify: Identify and build capabilities into our foundational Infrastructure and Platform services, which are used by Reddit engineering teams to build, deploy, and operate.
+- Amplify: Contribute to the development our internal Infrastructure Product, which is used by Reddit engineering teams to build, deploy, and operate their services

-- Diagnose: Draw on your knowledge of distributed systems to identify and fix network, system, and service-level issues.
-Practice sustainable incident response, and drive structural improvement with blameless postmortems.
+- Diagnose: Draw on your knowledge of distributed systems to identify and fix network, system, and service-level issues

-- Optimize: Observe and improve performance, reduce cost, and improve the experience for millions of users
+- Optimise: Observe and improve performance, reduce cost, and improve the experience for millions of users

 - Proficiency in one or more of the following: Go, Python, C, C++, Java, Perl, Rust